stackitcloud/stackit-cli/docs/stackit_beta_security-group_rule_create.md

 ```
       --description string                The rule description
-      --direction ingress                 The direction of the traffic which the rule should match.
-The possible values are: ingress, `egress`
+      --direction string                  The direction of the traffic which the rule should match.
+The possible values are: "ingress", "egress"
       --ether-type string                 The ethertype which the rule should match
   -h, --help                              Help for "stackit beta security-group rule create"
       --icmp-parameter-code int           ICMP code.
 Can be set if the protocol is ICMP